Framework: Targeted Email Marketing for Agencies

 What emails to send?

-Ideally, you should send just the right number of emails to provide value, while not annoying your potential future clients–which is why it’s important to segment subscribers.
+ou should send just the right number of emails to provide value, while not annoying your potential future clients–which is why it’s important to segment subscribers.
 To segment them, you could create different signup forms for your landing pages and add them to a list based on where they signed up from.
-For instance, if they signed up on a page for your content writing services, add them to a content writing drip campaign.

-Based on the above, here’s a simple sales funnel you can implement for prospective customers who’ve just signed up to your client portal or filled out an opt-in form on your website:
+Here’s a simple sales funnel you can implement for prospective customers who’ve just filled out an opt-in form on your website:

 This is a straightforward time-based sequence and we don’t take into account any user behaviors for simplicity’s sake.
 If they do convert at any point, they should be removed from the sequence.